nashpitre/nashpitre.github.io/blog/_posts/the search for the missing quote (and an email from the author who wrote it).md

+---
+layout: post
 Date: 3/14/18

-# The Search for the Missing Quote (and an email from the author who wrote it)
+title: The Search for the Missing Quote (and an email from the author who wrote it)
+---

 I could only vaguely remember the quote.
 Every so often I would reach into my mind and try to remember what word she she used to describe someone she appreciated.
 I never heard someone described that way before, and from what I remembered, it was simple, yet poetic and deep.
 But no matter how much I tried to remember it, nothing would show up.
 Until today.
 I found it.